The Mummy Returns: Spin-off

 A spin-off/prequel film centering on Dwayne Johnson's character, the Scorpion King, was released on April 19, 2002.
 It focuses on the King's origins, as he rises to power before the events of The Mummy Returns' prologue.
 The film received mixed reviews but was only a moderate commercial success.
 It spawned The Scorpion King film series, with direct-to-video sequels and with different actors playing the title role.

 Sequels

-A sequel to The Mummy Returns was released on August 1, 2008.
+An indirect sequel to The Mummy Returns was released on August 1, 2008.
 Brendan Fraser and John Hannah both reprised their roles, while Rachel Weisz was replaced by Maria Bello as Evelyn, and Luke Ford played the now-adult Alex O'Connell.
 The film received generally negative reviews, and was the lowest-grossing film of the trilogy.

-A new film featuring Fraser and Weisz reprising their roles was reported to be in development in November 2025.
-The film will reportedly ignore the events of The Mummy: Tomb of the Dragon Emperor.
+A new film featuring Fraser and Weisz reprising their roles is in development and is scheduled to be released on October 15, 2027.
+It was originally scheduled for a May 19, 2028 release.